-Almost overnight, the reconfiguration let the Patriots leapfrog Parliament’s other far-right force, the European Conservatives and Reformists (ECR), making it the third-largest group in the EP.
+Almost overnight, the recent reconfiguration let the Patriots leapfrog Parliament’s other far-right force, the European Conservatives and Reformists (ECR), making it the third-largest group in the EP.
 It got there by attracting prominent far-right players, such as Geert Wilders’ Party for Freedom from the Netherlands and Marine Le Pen’s National Rally from France.

 “It's a relative success for the Hungarian prime minister, because he was able to demonstrate again that he's a trendsetter.
-He influences key, high-level European processes,” Daniel Hegedüs, a senior fellow for central Europe at the German Marshall Fund, told The Parliament
+He influences key, high-level European processes,” Daniel Hegedüs, a senior fellow for central Europe at the German Marshall Fund, told The Parliament.

-Founding the Patriots also ends Orbán’s own parliamentary exile.
-His Fidesz party has been without a group since 2021, when it quit the centre-right European People’s Party (EPP) that was on the verge of kicking it out.
+Founding the Patriots also ended Orbán’s own parliamentary exile.
+His Fidesz party had been without a group since 2021, when it quit the centre-right EPP that was on the verge of kicking it out.

 “With that proportion, they would certainly not be in the situation to be able to block anything,” Hegedüs said.